Gabriel838/SeqPadding/readme.md

 ## What is it?

 * Pad a varible length list with 0s (or other specified values)
-* Return each sub-sequence's length
+* Return a flattened sub-sequences' lengths
 * Supporting list with dims/depth >= 2

 ## Usage